-- remaining members with the plan selection, APTC/CSR eligibility, and effective date. - The issuer processes the adjustments to the enrollee's enrollment, refunds or credits to the enrollee any excess premiums paid, reprocesses claims to account for the application of the higher level of CSR, and refunds to the enrollee any excess cost-sharing paid in accordance with applicable state law. - The issuer must apply the eligibility submitted by the HHS appeals entity for the remainder of the plan year unless otherwise directed by the Exchange. - The issuer must submit these enrollment changes via the EDA process.
-More information about this process is available in Section 9.4, Resolution of Enrollment and Payment Discrepancies (Disputes).
+- The issuer must apply the eligibility submitted by the HHS appeals entity for the remainder of the plan year unless otherwise directed by the Exchange. - The issuer must submit these enrollment changes via the EDA process.
+More information about this process is available in Section 9.4, Resolution of Enrollment and Payment Discrepancies (Disputes). - The issuer receives an 834 enrollment transaction and/or HICS case with the enrollee's plan selection, APTC/CSR eligibility, and retroactive effective date. - The issuer processes the adjustments to the enrollee's enrollment, refunds or credits to the enrollee any excess premiums paid, reprocesses claims to account for the application of the higher level of CSR (if applicable), and refunds to the enrollee any excess cost-sharing paid in accordance with applicable state law - The issuer must apply the eligibility submitted by the HHS appeals entity for the remainder of the plan year unless otherwise directed by the Exchange. - The issuer must submit these enrollment changes via the EDA process.
+More information about this process is available in Section 9.4, Resolution of Enrollment and Payment Discrepancies (Disputes). - The issuer receives an 834 enrollment transaction and/or HICS case for the gaining QHP with the enrollee's plan selection, APTC/CSR eligibility, and retroactive effective date. - The issuer receives an 834 termination transaction or HICS case for the former QHP with a retroactive termination effective date. - The issuer reprocesses any claims submitted for services furnished to the enrollee, reversing the claims from the former QHP and processing them with the enrollee's corrected CSR level under the gaining QHP.
+This should be done as if the claims had initially been submitted to the gaining QHP.
+CMS also encourages the issuer to apply any out-of-pocket costs incurred under the former QHP toward the gaining QHP deductible and maximum out-of-pocket costs to the extent such incurred amounts exceed out-of-pocket